Duck hunting requires you to be at your best, which can be hard when your waders keep you down with the combined weight of water and your own sweat.

 Learn How to Choose the Best Duck Hunting Waders

-On the other hand, breathable waders aren’t as durable as neoprene, but they’re lightweight and comfortable to wear.
+On the other hand, breathable waders aren’t as durable like neoprene, but they’re lightweight and comfortable to wear.
 They don’t have as much insulation built into them but give you the option of adding your own if necessary.

 Types of Breathable Waders

-For the sake of explanation though, hip boots are boots with long stockings that you attach to your clothes to hold them on.
+For the sake of explanation, hip boots are boots with long stockings that you attach to your clothes to hold them on.
 They’re best for shallow waters instead of deep.
 Waist waders are like chest waders except they don’t come up to the chest, sacrificing storage space and functionality since these are designed for water levels beneath your waist.

 Insulated vs Uninsulated Waders

-If you get hot faster than others, then you’ll definitely want to hedge your bets and go uninsulated if you hunt in a neutral environment.
-Some waders, like our number one pick, have removable insulated liners so you can easily change your insulation with the literal changing of the weather.
+If you get hot faster than others, you’ll want to hedge your bets and go uninsulated if you hunt in a neutral environment.
+Some waders, like our number one pick, have removable insulated liners so you can change your insulation with the literal changing of the weather.
 If layering up with insulated waders, you’ll need to factor that into the sizing.

 Duck Hunting Features

 You’ll want the features of your chosen waders to complement the activities you have planned.
-We’ve already mentioned variable insulation as one such feature that negates the insulated wader versus uninsulated wader dilemma.
+We’ve mentioned variable insulation as one such feature that negates the insulated wader versus uninsulated wader dilemma.

 Frequently Asked Questions About Waders